KDE/digikam-doc/setup_application/plugins_settings.rst

         The Batch Queue Manager Plugins Setup Page

     - Image Loaders: tools to load item contents in memory.
+These tools are also available in Showfoto.

     .. figure:: images/setup_plugins_loaders.webp
         :alt: